Brixham C of E Primary School & Neighbourhood Nursery (Brixham)

-- creating ‘My new class’ books to use in school and at home so the child can become more familiar with the adults and areas of the classroom,
+- creating and using ‘My new class’ books to use in school and at home so the child can become more familiar with the adults and areas of the classroom,

 - working in areas of the new class or with specific class resources to encourage the child into the room,

 - creating questions that the child, group, or another adult can ask and answers given by staff